faisalazam/DeployHub/ansible/inventory/README.md

       ansible_winrm_transport: basic
 ```

-To connect to the vm with https via host on forwarded port 55986 and with `network_mode` set to `host`.
+To connect to the vm with https via host on forwarded port 55986 and regardless of whether the  `network_mode` set to
+`host` or not.

 ```yaml
 all: